Grief & Loss Therapy In San Antonio For Deep Thinkers

 The what ifs, should haves, if onlys run on repeat.
 The silence is deafening.
 The world looks the same, but you don’t feel like yourself in it anymore.

-In time, you may begin to notice shifts like:
+In time, you may begin to notice changes like:

 Moments of calm when the waves don’t knock you flat.